 - sturdy shoebox lid

 Now that you have a tray, add a little bit of salt to just cover the bottom.
-Don’t use too much salt.
-You want to be able to see the bottom of the tray when you make a line in the salt with your finger.
+Don’t use too much.
+You want to be able to see the bottom of the tray when you make a line in the material with your finger.